-Mikael Skov and Jan Stage are at Aalborg University.
-They teach HCI, and they think about how to teach it better.
-One problem they encountered was that although it’s pretty easy to get students to perform competently as facilitators in usability tests, it seems to be a lot harder to get them to analyse the data that they gather in the tests.
+Although it’s pretty easy to get students to perform competently as facilitators in usability tests, it seems to be a lot harder to get them to analyse the data that they gather in the tests.

-So they tried a small-scale experiment.
 They got a tape of a typical usability test.
-Each participant in their experiment reviewed the tape and recorded the usability problems.
-8 of the participants did this review without being taught how to analyse data.
-6 of the participants did their review after being taught the use of a simple ‘conceptual tool’.
+Each of the students who participated in their experiment reviewed the tape and recorded the usability problems.
+Eight of the students did this review without being taught how to analyse data.
+Six of the students did their review after being taught the use of a simple ‘conceptual tool’.

 Mikael Skov, in the modest way of academics, pointed out a few deficiencies in their research.
 For example, they did not consider the capture of positive findings.
 The groups were quite small.
 But still, the results are worth considering.
 I’m sufficiently convinced by Skov and Stage’s work to take the view that thinking about severity will help students to find more problems and be more accurate in their analysis of those problems.

-The analysis “tool”
+The analysis “tool” expands on three severity levels

 So what’s in the magic ‘conceptual tool’ that made so much difference?